Team-Nijito/Nijito/docsRsrc/mainPage.md

 If you wish to update these webpages, please re-run Doxygen.
 This can be done in few ways:
  * With [make](https://www.gnu.org/software/make/): Run `make` while in the `docsRsrc` folder.
  * Without make: Delete `docs`, and then run `doxygen` in the `docsRsrc` folder.
    Move stuff around to make sure it works with GitHub Pages.
+(Open up `Makefile` to see a list of steps.)
  * With Doxywizard: You're on your own; see above.

+Once you've rebuilt the docs, you can check them by opening `docs/index.html`.

 If You're Someone Else